fsmdsohel/honda-cbr/README.md

 ----

 * 👨🏻‍💻 I’m currently working on Web Development.
-* 🌱 I’m currently learning C++/PHP.
+* 🌱 I’m currently learning Javascript
 * 🤔  I hope to be a linux system development programmer. 🐧
 * 💬 Ask me about anything and I would like to answer.
-* 📫 Please email via mayracse19@gmail.com to reach me.
+* 📫 Please email via fsmdsohelrana@gmail.com to reach me.